 Field Description ID The repository object id NAME Name of the parameter.
+EXPORT_NAME The export name defines the name under which the value of the parameter is exported to the process's environment.
 TYPE This is the parameter type.
 IS_LOCAL True for local parameters that are only visible for the job itself.
 EXPRESSION Expression for the parameter type EXPRES-SION.
 DEFAULT_VALUE The default value of the parameter.
 REFERENCE_TYPE Type of object that is being referenced.
 REFERENCE_PATH The path to the object that is being referenced.
 REFERENCE_PRIVS The user's privileges for the object that is being referenced.
 REFERENCE_PARAMETER Name of the parameter that is being referenced.
 COMMENT Comment if defined COMMENTTYPE Type of comment if a comment is defined ID The repository object id NAME Name of the parameter.
 TYPE This is the parameter type.
 IS_LOCAL True for local parameters that are only visible for the job itself.
 REFERENCE_TYPE Type of object that is referencing the parameter.
 REFERENCE_PATH The path to the object that is referencing the parameter.
 REFERENCE_PRIVS The user's privileges for the object that is referencing the parameter.
 REFERENCE_PARAMETER Name of the parameter that is being referenced.
 COMMENT Comment if defined COMMENTTYPE Type of comment if a comment is defined

-Table 26.40: Description of the output structure of the show job definition subtable
+Table 26.40.: Description of the output structure of the show job definition subtable